 Call into your local library with your library card and photographic I.D.

 If you have changed address since you last renewed your membership, please bring along proof of address.
 (E.g. a bill for gas, electricity, telephone, mobile phone; a bank statement, issued within the past 6 months).

 Report the loss of your card to your local branch library.
 When you call in to the branch, please bring photo ID and you will be issued with a new card.
 Your borrower information, including outstanding loans or requests will be transferred to the new card.

 Using Your Library

-Adults and children can borrow a maximum of 12 items - books, CDs and DVDs - for three weeks.
-In addition you can borrow a maximum of 5 eBooks and 5 eAudiobooks for three weeks, unlimited graphic novels and comics for two week, and unlimited digital magazines for three weeks.
+Adults and children can borrow a maximum of 12 items for 3 weeks.
+This includes books, CDs, DVDs, computer games (max 2 games at a time).
+In addition you can borrow a maximum of 5 eBooks and 5 eAudiobooks for three weeks, unlimited graphic novels and comics for two weeks, and unlimited digital magazines for three weeks.

 There is no charge for reserving materials, but you can only have a maximum of 12 active reserves at any one time.

 To reserve online from the library catalogue, you need your library card number (Borrower I.D.) along with your Personal Identification Number (PIN).
 If you do not know your PIN, you can reset your PIN online or call in to any library and you will be assigned one.